UCAS code: W100

 If English is not your first language you may also need to meet our English language requirements.

-There is no prescription for the content of a portfolio: candidates should aim to include a range of work which gives a sense of their artistic and intellectual interests and an awareness of contemporary art.You will be able to upload your portfolio with videos, photographs, audio files and PDFs.
-Please see the Ruskin website for further information.*
+There is no prescription for the content of a portfolio.
+Candidates should aim to include a range of work which gives a sense of their artistic and intellectual interests and their curiosity about contemporary art and its concerns.You will be able to upload your portfolio with videos, photographs, audio files and PDFs.
+Please visit the Ruskin website for further information.*

 What are tutors looking for?